Unf*ck Yourself Book Summary, You are What You Do

 4) I Embrace the Uncertainty

-• We liked to be in control, prepared, we want to know what to expect, what to wear.
-Gary claims that it’s our survival instinct of living in constant danger makes us more attached to certainty.
+• We liked to be in control and prepared; we wanted to know what to expect and what to wear.
+Gary claims that our survival instinct of living in constant danger makes us more attached to certainty.

-• When you stick to what you’re comfortable with, doing the same things you’ve always done, you’re in effect living in the past – not moving forward.
+• When you stick to what you’re comfortable with, doing the same things you’ve always done, you’re living in the past – not moving forward.

-• You might find this terrible to think of how uncertain life is, but it’s true.
-No matter how hard we may try, we can never predict exactly what life will bring.
-Our plans will falter at some point eventually.
+• You might find it terrible to think of how uncertain life is, but it’s true.
+No matter how hard we try, we can never predict what life will bring.
+Our plans will falter at some point, eventually.

 In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing.